 (b) The expert group provides the review report to SC-ESMP.
 The report shall include a recommendation on whether an audit on certain designated RSMC(s) need(s) to be requested.

-(c) The review report shall be kept confidential, and distribution is limited to the review team(s), its associated expert group, SC-ESMP, ET-AC (if follow-up audit is requested), and relevant staff in the WMO Secretariat.
-Individual RSMCs may request access to only those part(s) that are relevant.
-However, conclusion of the compliance review and recommendations to SC-ESMP may be released to the public.
+(c) The consolidated [New Zealand] review report shall be kept confidential, and distribution is limited to the review team(s), its associated expert group, SC-ESMP, ET-AC (if follow-up audit is requested), and relevant staff in the WMO Secretariat.
+Relevant parts of the consolidated report will be shared with each individual RSMC as an official WMO report.
+[Australia, New Zealand, UK].
+The conclusion of the compliance review and recommendations to SC-ESMP may also be released to the public [Australia].

 (d) SC-ESMP consolidates and examines the submitted review reports by all expert groups.
 SC-ESMP also finalizes the recommendation from the compliance reviews.
 SC-ESMP recommendation should also specify any requests for audits of RSMCs that are to be followed up by the ET-AC.
-If a request for an audit is made then the following information should be provided to ET-AC: reasons for the audit request; objectives for the audit; scope of audit; documents resulting from the compliance reviews (e.g., questionnaire, review report and evidence collected during the review); audit criteria; audit time frame requirements, any information that will be considered necessary to reduce audit risks and a list of subject matter experts who could help with the audit.
+If a request for an audit is made then the following information should be provided to ET-AC: reasons for the audit request; objectives for the audit; scope of audit; documents resulting from the compliance reviews (e.g., questionnaire, review report and evidence collected during the review); audit criteria; audit time frame requirements, any information that will be considered necessary to reduce audit risks and a list of subject matter experts who could help with the audit [Australia].

 (e) SC-ESMP reports the summary of review of RSMCs’ compliance with a draft recommendation on follow-up audit, if any, to INFCOM/SERCOM as defined in the Manual on the GDPFS.